BDNF plays an important role in neuronal survival and growth. Learn how to Increase BDNF Levels

 It’s commonly claimed that increasing brain health can delay the effects of aging.
 But what does this really mean?
 How do you increase brain health?

 One way is through increase BDNF levels, an important neuronal factor found throughout your nervous system.

 What is BDNF?

-BDNF stands for brain-derived neurotrophic factor and is a protein critical for growth of new neurons and cell survival especially during development.
+BDNF stands for brain-derived neurotrophic factor and is a protein critical for the growth of new neurons and cell survival especially during development.
 It is a member of the neurotrophic factors, which help regenerate damaged cells.

-Damaged neurons occur frequently in severe brain diseases including: Alzheimer’s, Parkinson’s, Huntington’s and Lou Gehrig’s disease.
+Damaged neurons occur frequently in severe brain diseases including Alzheimer’s, Parkinson’s, Huntington’s, and Lou Gehrig’s disease.
 However, some neurons die naturally in the process of developing and migrating to their appropriate destination.
 Essentially, every person experiences the death of neurons to some degree, but it is most prevalent and deleterious in individuals with neurodegenerative disorders.

 BDNF poses a promising combatant for those experiencing abnormal loss of brain cells.
-Further, researched has demonstrated high correlations between decreased neurotrophic levels and diseases involving neural deterioration.
+Further, research has demonstrated high correlations between decreased neurotrophic levels and diseases involving neural deterioration.
 This only emphasizes the role of BDNF in healthy brain functioning.

 How does it work?

 BDNF is secreted by one of two cells: a nerve cell or a neuronal support cell.
 Once released, it locates and binds to another nerve cell.
-This target cell receives BDNF on a receptor designed specially for that growth factor.
+This target cell receives BDNF on a receptor designed especially for that growth factor.